Calibration of a neural network ocean closure for improved mean state and variability: Results

 \subsection{Ocean configuration featuring multiple flow regimes}

-We now consider the calibration of the eddy parameterization in the NW2 configuration, featuring multiple flow regimes.
+We now consider calibrating the eddy parameterization in the NW2 configuration, which features multiple flow regimes.
 We apply the calibration algorithm developed in the DG configuration with minimal adjustments.
-These include model initialization protocol and simulation length (described in Section \ref{sec:method}), adjusting the scheduler step $\delta t$, reducing the number of iterations to 4, and doubling the ensemble size because NW2 simulations are more prone to numerical instability.
+These include model initialization protocol and simulation length (described in Section \ref{sec:method}), adjusting the scheduler step ($\delta t$) and ensemble size ($n_e$) (Section \ref{sec:loss}), and reducing the number of iterations to 4.

 Below, we show the evaluation of coarse ocean models, which are integrated to the statistical equilibrium for 30000 days from a state of rest and use the last 800 days to compute statistics.